mariobru/codetest-art-institute-chicago/README.md

 # codetest-art-institute-chicago

 ## Introduction
-The purpose of this repository is to satisfy the requirements of StyleSage Data Operations code test for an interview.
+The purpose of this repository is to satisfy the requirements of StyleSage Data Operations code test for a tech interview.

 ## Configuration
 Fork and/or clone this repo into your computer: